-The Department of Mathematics offers graduate programs leading to the M.A., M.S., and Ph.D. degrees in Mathematics with research emphasis possible in a variety of areas within pure and applied mathematics and in mathematics education.
+The Department of Mathematics offers graduate programs leading to the M.A., M.S., and Ph.D. degrees in Mathematics, with research emphasis possible in a variety of areas within pure and applied mathematics and in mathematics education.

-Graduate students participate in core mathematics as well as in interdisciplinary research, education, and professional development projects and programs, including actuarial science.
+Graduate students participate in core mathematics classes as well as in interdisciplinary research, education, and professional development projects and programs, including actuarial science.

-Our faculty regularly participate in SACNAS, and our Department is a part of The National Alliance for Doctoral Studies in the Mathematical Sciences, which builds a national community of students, faculty and staff to ensure that every underrepresented or underserved American student with the talent and the ambition has the opportunity to earn a doctoral degree in a mathematical science.
+Our faculty regularly participate in SACNAS, and our department is a part of The National Alliance for Doctoral Studies in the Mathematical Sciences, which builds a national community of students, faculty and staff to ensure that every underrepresented or underserved American student with talent and ambition has the opportunity to earn a doctoral degree in a mathematical science.
 Students from underrepresented groups are encouraged to contact Graduate Committee for information on a variety of scholarships available.

 For further information, email us at firstname.lastname@example.org.